Museum of English Rural Life

 The Museum of English Rural Life, also known as The MERL, is a museum, library and archive dedicated to recording the changing face of farming and the countryside in England.
+The museum site was formerly known as East Thorpe House and then St Andrew's Hall.

-The museum is run by the University of Reading, and is situated in Redlands Road to the rear of the institution's London Road Campus near to the centre of Reading in southern England.
-The location was formerly known as East Thorpe House and then St Andrew's Hall.
+The museum is run by the University of Reading, and is situated in Redlands Road to the rear of the institution's London Road Campus near to the centre of the town of Reading in southern England.
 It is an accredited museum and accredited archive as recognised by Arts Council England and the National Archives.

 History

+Previous history of the site

 The museum's site was originally occupied by a house known as East Thorpe, designed in 1880 by Alfred Waterhouse for Alfred Palmer (of the Reading biscuit manufacturers Huntley & Palmers).
 Palmer was an important early benefactor of Reading University and in 1911 East Thorpe was extended to become St Andrew's Hall, a hall of residence for women attending the university.